molbio-dresden/flexidot/README.md

 * [easydev](https://pypi.python.org/pypi/easydev) (required for colormap)
 * [colour](https://pypi.python.org/pypi/colour)

 Upon **first starting FlexiDot**, the program calls all needed modules.
-If absent, it installs them automatically using the Python’s install manager pip.
+If absent, it installs them automatically using Python’s install manager pip.
 If this fails, please try again with **administrator** privileges.

 Please note, that the dependency **Biopython** requires a C compiler.
 In case of errors during Biopython installation, installing Microsoft Visual C++ Compiler (Windows), GCC (Linux) or Apple’s XCode suite (Mac OS) may help.